 Digital programs will be available to download for the Undergraduate Commencement ceremony.

-The program will contain the names of those students who applied for Spring and Summer 2023 graduation.
+The program will contain the names of those who applied for Spring and Summer 2025 graduation.
+In order to appear in the program, candidates for degrees must when applying for graduation.

 A summary program featuring the order of events will be handed out at the ceremony.